 "Boy, did that article start something.
 You see, we fly servicemen to and from Vietnam.
 You better believe every GI over there has read or heard the story — it was printed in Stars & Stripes — and must make sure we have.
 (Personally I think they're hoping for a repeat.)

 "Well, I have to tell you about two young paratroopers on a recent flight.
 On their uniforms were little signs pinned on with huge safety pins reading, 'For Emergency Use.
 Rescue Deflation Pin.'
 They're great!"

 Kathleen Cappelli, who takes calls at the "Fly Oakland Desk" at the airport, got the ultimate query.
 A woman wanted to know if she could wear her inflatable bra on a jet flight.
 Don't laugh.
 The cabins are pressurized to about 8,000 feet, which could add ample.
 Kathleen advised: "Don't completely inflate it ..."

 There was once a fashion for inflatable bras.
 On one journey by air from England to New York I sat next to one such in the days when the pressurisation of aircraft was in its infancy.
-As the aircraft (four Rolls-Royce Merlin engines) ascended, the lady's inflatable bra got bigger and bigger until it finally burst, scaring me half to death.In closing, we note that another Bill Fiset column from the same era related a similar story about an embarrassing mishap involving inflatable bras and pins, albeit one that took place on terra firma:
+As the aircraft (four Rolls-Royce Merlin engines) ascended, the lady's inflatable bra got bigger and bigger until it finally burst, scaring me half to death.

 One of those formal sorority dances, with all the young ladies in floor-length gowns, and beforehand two couples walk into Peter's for dinner.
 In the foyer the boys take the girls' coats to check them, and the two girls unpin their corsages from the coats and pin them on each other's dresses.
 Customers are watching in some admiration, as the girls are good-looking and one has a rather ample bosom on which the orchid is being pinned.
 But the pin goes in too deep and punctures, with an audible hissing sound, the girl's inflatable bra.
 The embarrassment is downright unbearable, and both girls beeline for the powder room.
 They emerge a couple of minutes later, with customers trying to keep straight faces.
 Everything is back to its ample normal.
 A cocktail waitress checks the powder room later and reports: "They used the whole box of Kleenex."